 AWC The Hague Creating Better Futures

 Pam Dahlgren Educating Africa's Children

 For projects providing medical treatment, diagnostic services, preventive care or medical counseling.
-This can include but is not limited to cancer, HIV/AIDS, other diseases, the critically ill, the disabled, the aged, medical transport, special needs and maternal health for mothers and children.
+This can include, but is not limited to, cancer, HIV/AIDS, communicable, non-communicable and environmental diseases, substance abuse, life-improving surgeries, mental issues, the critically ill, the disabled, the aged, medical transport, special needs and maternal health for mothers and children.

-Critical Health Concerns, sponsored in part by Renuka Matthews
+Critical Health Concerns Sponsored in part by Renuka Mathews

-For projects which provide vocational training, teach practical skills and promote social entrepreneurial initiatives for at-risk/marginalized population groups and for projects addressing the critical problems of violence, food and shelter, healthcare, education, poverty, advocacy, human trafficking, prostitution, refugees or cultural understanding in a FAWCO Member Club’s host country or the world.
+For projects which provide vocational training, teach practical skills and promote social entrepreneurial initiatives for at-risk/marginalized population groups as well as projects addressing the critical problems of violence, food and shelter, healthcare, education, poverty, advocacy, human trafficking, prostitution, refugees or cultural understanding in a FAWCO Member Club’s host country or the world.

-Breaking the Cycle, sponsored in part by AILO Florence
+Breaking the Cycle Sponsored in part by AILO Florence and AW Eastern Province